This is a long post.

 I got used to sharing with men.
 Everyone was respectful.

-The shared bathrooms were a little harder to adjust to.
-The Xuntas (municipal albergues in the Galicia area) had no shower doors but were not unisex.
+I found it hard to adjust to shared bathrooms.
+For example, the Xuntas (municipal albergues in the Galicia area) had no shower doors but were not unisex.

 Very often, I was one of a couple of women or the only one, so it was easy enough to have the bathroom to myself.
-Us Australians are a little conservative that way.
+We Australians are a bit conservative that way.
 Or at least I am.

 I will be writing a comprehensive packing list soon.
 I will list everything I took, what worked, and what didn’t.
 And what I would do differently.